Dating Websites – Their Fundamental Flaw

 Given how easy it is, it is so tempting to keep on looking, to keep playing the field.

 In the old days, before dating sites, we’d settle earlier and then work on the relationship.
-Nowadays we want to find perfection straight off.
+Nowadays, we want to find perfection straight off.
 They’re out there; the technology makes them available; we just have to find them.
-We strive for the perfect partner when in fact they probably don’t exist.
+We strive for the perfect partner when, in fact, they probably don’t exist.
 But the belief that they do is what will keep many of us looking.

 Leave a comment